 - Growing elder population with comorbid conditions

-- Increased Medicare and Medicaid patient population and cost coverage
+- Increased Medicare and Medicaid patient population, cost coverage, and Medicaid expansion

 - Growing number of aging HIV/AIDS patients, living with this disease for more than15 years, returning to their rural homes with increasing complex health issues in addition to their HIV condition.
 This poses new challenges for health care providers.